 3. Fair Trade

-We spend up to two months a year traveling mostly in India and occasionally China seeking out new product lines and trying to fulfill our customers wish lists.
+We spend up to six months a year traveling in India, Indonesia, Nepal and China seeking out new product lines and trying to fulfill our customers wish lists.

 We visit suppliers not only to do deals but also to see for ourselves how well staff and subcontractors are treated.
 We have on more than one occasion had to cancel orders because it seemed staff were being exploited.